owncloud/docs/docs/checking-broken-links.md

 to install ``linkcheck``, which needs ``dart``:

-Because ``linkcheck`` provides the possibility to use a file to exclude search patterns, it is a good advice to create a file with following predefined content.
+Because ``linkcheck`` provides the possibility to use a file to exclude search patterns, it is good advice to create a file with following predefined content.
 In this example, the file is named ``my_skip_file.txt`` and saved one level below the local docs repository.
 Adapt the content to your needs.